Polymorph69420/Unit-Converter/README.md

 ⚡ Fast and accurate calculations

 Installation:
-1. Clone the repository
+1. Clone the repository.
 2. Make sure you have Python 3.x installed.
-There are no other dependencies
+There are no other dependencies.
-3. Simply run the python script
+3. Simply run the python script.
 The GUI window will open, and you can start converting units immediately!

-Main Window
-(You can replace the placeholder with a real screenshot later!)

 Technologies Used:
 Python 3.x